 “We’re going to monitor that enforcement,” he added.
 “I want to make sure we go back to the workers to make sure [the mayor’s] promises are kept.”

-After the town hall, Rodriguez, Chen, Le, and another delivery worker approached DOT Commissioner Polly Trottenberg, who said she wanted to arrange a meeting with workers and the NYPD.
+After the town hall, Martinez, Chen, Le, and another delivery worker approached DOT Commissioner Polly Trottenberg, who said she wanted to arrange a meeting with workers and the NYPD.
 She also said she would explore ways to equip workers with pedal-assist bikes.